 The Africa Program focuses on service projects in several African countries each summer.
 As a Crossroader, you will live with other members of your team as a group in a village, often with only the basic amenities and without many of the modern conveniences Westerners take for granted.
 You will spend several hours a day in project activities.
-The project work may entail such activities as construction of a school, a nutrition survey or a tree-planting scheme.
 All projects involve a component of physical work, and most are located in rural areas.

 You will also participate in communal maintenance chores.
 Through living and working in a village community, you will be exposed in an intimate way to the languages, music, history, and customs of your host country.
 With your team and hosts, you will help forge group-oriented solutions that incorporate the ideas of people whose assumptions may be very different from your own.

-Tentative English-speaking host countries: Gambia, Ghana, Kenya, Rwanda, Tanzania, Uganda, Zambia and Zimbabwe
+English-speaking host countries: Gambia, Ghana, Kenya, Uganda, Zambia and Zimbabwe

 The Africa Program has three components: three orientation days before departure, six work weeks on a service project in the host country, and one travel week in the host country.